Teacher Education

 Offered: Fall.

-EDU 235 | Home, School and Culture | 3 cr
+EDU 235 | Immigration and Education | 3 cr

 Explores historical, social, and linguistic factors as they relate to the cultural characteristics of English language learners (ELLs) in our schools.
 Emphasizes the relationship between language and culture and how that relationship impacts school achievement.